Democratic Leadership: Key Characteristics and Benefits

 Increased Engagement

-Members of the group are encouraged to share and participate in every aspect of the process.
+Group members are encouraged to share and participate in every aspect of the process.
 Group members tend to feel very involved, which can help improve motivation and commitment.

 More Creativity